 - Fold your legs in toward your torso.

-- Lengthen your spine and relax your feet
+- Lengthen your spine and relax your feet and thighs.

 - Place your right hand behind you.

 - Bring your left hand to the outside of your left knee.

 - Exhale gently, twisting to the left.